 Novinger is a tiny city located in the state of Missouri.
 With a population of 376 people and just one neighborhood, Novinger is the 446th largest community in Missouri.
-Much of the housing stock in Novinger was built prior to World War II, making it one of the older and more historic cities in the country.
+Novinger has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Novinger is a blue-collar town, with 40.72% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Novinger is a city of service providers, managers, and construction workers and builders.
 There are especially a lot of people living in Novinger who work in management occupations (16.17%), food service (13.77%), and healthcare (7.78%).